-The food and pharmaceutical sectors have been on the front lines in recent months due to the COVID-19 pandemic, and efficient coding and marking have played a critical part in ensuring that products can get to market quickly, and safely.
-In a recent webinar hosted by HP, Adem Kulauzovic, Director of Coding Automation at Domino, chatted with Pat McGrew, founder of the McGrew Group, about the critical role that coding and marking plays in supporting food and pharmaceutical companies.
-Let’s have a look at some of the key themes they explored, including how coding and marking providers are helping manufacturers to protect their brands, and their end consumers, by reducing the risk of counterfeit products entering the marketplace.
+The food and pharmaceutical industries have been at the forefront in recent months amid the challenges of the COVID-19 pandemic.
+Efficient coding and marking have emerged as vital components, ensuring the swift and secure delivery of products to the market.
+In a recent webinar presented by HP, Adem Kulauzovic, Director of Coding Automation at Domino, engaged in a discussion with Pat McGrew, founder of the McGrew Group, shedding light on the crucial role played by coding and marking in supporting food and pharmaceutical companies.
+Let’s delve into some of the key topics they explored, including how coding and marking providers are assisting manufacturers in safeguarding their brands and end consumers by minimizing the risk of counterfeit products infiltrating the market.

-- $140 million is invested in anti-counterfeiting and track and trace solutions for cosmetics.
+- A significant investment of $140 million is dedicated to anti-counterfeiting and track-and-trace solutions for cosmetics.

-- 1 in 4 products in the pesticide and seeds market are illegal.
+- One out of every four products in the pesticide and seeds market is identified as illegal.

-- $2.741 billion are invested in Security Printing for ticketing and lotteries.
+- An extensive investment of $2.741 billion is directed towards Security Printing for ticketing and lotteries.

-The keyword here is consultation – solution providers and their customers need to put in the time and the resources to understand how a regulation impacts them, what solution they need, and how best to implement this.
-When it comes to product traceability, for example, what kind of traceability is needed?
-How long does a product need to be tracked?
-Helping them to determine how long they need to track it, indicates the type of data structure needed, and how durable the inks need to be to ensure that products can be sold to retailers and their customers safely, meeting all required regulations.
+The crucial element here is consultation – both solution providers and their clients must invest the time and resources to comprehend how a regulation affects them, what solution is necessary, and the most effective way to implement it.
+For instance, concerning product traceability, what level of traceability is necessary?
+How extended is the tracking period for a product?
+Assisting them in determining the tracking duration indicates the type of data structure required and the durability of inks necessary to guarantee that products can be safely sold to retailers and customers, complying with all necessary regulations.

-Counterfeit products, and diverted stock, can undermine brands, and devalue products.
-For example, if you choose to distribute your high-end beauty product via salons rather than traditional retailers, illegal products—whether counterfeit or diverted – which enter the market at a fraction of the cost, will serve to undermine the value of your original brand.
-Track and trace technology can be used to identify a genuine product, and in the case of diverted stock, the point in a supply chain when a product has entered the grey market.
-Crucially, the codes used for track and trace need to be both overt, and covert, so if a visible code is removed from a product, a hidden code can still be used.
+Counterfeit goods and diverted inventory pose threats to brands, diminishing product value.
+For instance, if you opt to distribute your upscale beauty item through salons instead of traditional retailers, illicit products—whether counterfeit or diverted—that enter the market at a significantly lower cost can undermine the prestige of your original brand.
+Implementing track and trace technology allows for the identification of authentic products and, in cases of diverted stock, the pinpointing of when a product entered the grey market within the supply chain.
+Crucially, the codes used for track and trace must be both visible and hidden, ensuring that if a visible code is removed, a concealed code can still be utilized.

-Industry 4.0 and the ability to store data in the cloud will make it easier to identify and discover more information about products – which is a benefit not just for brands, but also for end consumers.
-In the future, it will be much easier for companies to include traceability data on their products, and for consumers to use this information to make informed purchasing decisions and connect with brand owners after a purchase is made.
+The advent of Industry 4.0 and the capacity to store data in the cloud will simplify the process of identifying and accessing additional information about products.
+This is advantageous not only for brands but also for end consumers.
+In the future, incorporating traceability data on products will become more straightforward for companies, enabling consumers to use this information for well-informed purchasing decisions and facilitating post-purchase connections with brand owners.